Upgraded ATMs and smartphone apps make banking and shopping easier.

 Another way for people with disabilities to avoid the hassles of traditional shopping is online grocery services.
 At Peapod, a Stop & Shop sister company, “Folks can order online and have groceries delivered to their home or pick them up at select store locations,” says Jim Keenoy, marketing director of Stop & Shop in the New York City metro area.

-The future of hands-free accessible
+The future of hands-free accessible banking and payments

 Credit and debit cards, along with mobile wallets, can only read contactless payment terminals from 2 to 5 inches away, rendering them useless to people with disabilities who cannot lift their arms.